kyxyes/notegw/README.md

 - This platform now only support sandbox version.

-- Register a sandbox account if you do not have an account of Evernote sandbox account before login.
+- Register a sandbox account if you do not have an Evernote sandbox account before login.

 - Create your notes [here](https://sandbox.evernote.com/).

+- Click 'MyNoteGW' to browse your personal notes.

 - Click 'Sync this note'/'Cancel this note' to share notes to others.

-- Click 'Browse All' to check all shared notes from other accounts.
+- Click 'Browse All' to check all shared notes from other accounts, this works under offline status without login.